 While many are talking about a bubble, that remains to be seen.
-I sense a crash coming, but even if the interest rates were to rise by a couple of percent, I have a feeling, anyone who’s built up any equity in their home, will turn to other financial vehicles, to extend their debtload and the amount of time they need to pay for it, instead of saying, ‘hey, wait a minute, maybe we CAN’T afford this house.’
+I sense a crash coming, but even if the interest rates were to rise by a couple of percent, I have a feeling, anyone who’s built up any equity in their home, will turn to other financial vehicles, to extend their debt load and the amount of time they need to pay for it, instead of saying, ‘hey, wait a minute, maybe we CAN’T afford this house.’

 When we signed up for a home equity line of credit to complete a minor reno, I was surprised to learn that we were only on the hook for the interest.
 Yup, we were only required to pay the interest – no principal.
 How crazy is that?

 I’m not saying to avoid homeownership altogether.
 A home can be a fantastic investment.
-But I think far too many are chasing after the housing market just ‘to get in’ or because they feel they can, because all of their peers are.
+But I think far too many are chasing after the housing market just ‘to get in’ or because they feel they can because all of their peers are.
 But ultimately, the big question you should be asking yourselves before you get into any house should be, “can I truly afford this?”.
 So how does one go about living in a house they can truly afford?
 Easy…

 Every house needs a budget

 Hey, I understand not everyone loves to budget, and I get it.
 And week-to-week, month-to-month, there are some that seem to manage fine without one.
 But what I don’t understand is how anyone can know what house they can truly afford, without creating a budget.
-This is the biggest financial decision of your lives.
+This is the biggest financial decision of your life.
 Don’t leave it to a bank or other financial institution to tell you how much you can afford.

 I remember when I first went in to get my mortgage pre-approval.
 I went into quite a few financial institutions to compare.
-All they asked me for was our income, if we had any debts and the size of my downpayment and came back with a number, much higher than I knew we could afford.
+All they asked me for was our income if we had any debts and the size of my downpayment and came back with a number, much higher than I knew we could afford.
 But then again, they didn’t really know anything else about us.
 About our lifestyle.
 Did we have any children?
 Other obligations?

 How much of a part does someone’s lifestyle affect how much they can truly afford?
-Well consider these two scenarios.
-Single woman walks into a bank (no punchline here).
+Well, consider these two scenarios.
+A single woman walks into a bank (no punchline here).
 She’s wanting to buy her first home.
 She makes $100,000/yr, has a 10% downpayment is debt-free.
-A married couple who has rented for years, has decided their apartment is much too small for them and their two children.
+A married couple who has rented for years has decided their apartment is much too small for them and their two children.
 They’re looking to buy their first home too.
 Together, both Martha and Steve earn $100,000 per year salary.
 Everything else being equal, who do you think will have a more challenging time paying off the mortgage?
 Remember, they’re there to sell you a mortgage product, not to try and convince you that’s it’s a bad idea to do so.
 After all, they’re looking out for their best interests.

 It’s time you look out for your own